Forrest Frank

-Forrest Neil Frank (born April 8, 1995) is an American singer, songwriter, and producer from Fulshear, Texas.
-He rose to fame as one half of the Pop music duo Surfaces and has gone on to have a successful solo career, mainly as a performer of Christian music.
+Forrest Neil Frank (born April 8, 1995) is an American singer, songwriter, record producer and rapper from Fulshear, Texas.
+He rose to fame as one half of the pop music duo Surfaces and went on to have further success as a solo performer of Christian music, as well as a member of the Christian music superduo Party Wave.
 He is signed to River House Records, Warner Music Group, and 10K Projects.
 His 2024 studio album Child of God sold 22,000 copies within the first week, and held the top position on the Billboard Top Christian Albums chart for 35 non-consecutive weeks.
+He is the grandson of American meteorologist Neil Frank.

-In 2025, Frank achieved notable success with his song "Your Way's Better", going to the top of the Hot Christian Songs chart and entering the Billboard Hot 100.
+In 2025, Frank's song "Your Way's Better" reached the top of the Hot Christian Songs chart and entered the Billboard Hot 100.
 It peaked at No. 61.
 The concurrent album, Child of God II, was No. 1 on the Top Christian Albums chart and also No. 12 on the Billboard 200.

-He is the grandson of American meteorologist Neil Frank.
+Frank is affiliated with the non-denominational evangelical Antioch International Movement of Churches, having grown up "in a Baptist/non-denominational home".